-Here, Bronte is saying that while she loves to remember the good things that have happened to her, that dark anxiety finds a way to creep in and cover everything she loves.
-Those of us who have struggled with anxiety know all too well when that famous black cloud rolls in.
-Even thoughts of our children aren't safe.
-Perhaps those are the least safe of all because while we're thinking of how much we love them, we also dread all of the bad things that could potentially happen to them.
+Here, Bronte says that, while she loves to remember the good things that have happened to her, dark anxiety always finds a way to creep in and cover everything she loves.
+Those of us who have anxiety know all too well how it feels when that famous black cloud rolls in.

-Some poets who have struggled with anxiety in the past have overcome it and, through their writing, attempt to show us that we too can overcome it with time.
+Some poets have overcome anxiety and, through their writing, attempt to show us that we, too, can overcome it with time.
 Take, for example, Stephen Dunn's "Poem for People that are Understandably Too Busy to Read Poetry."
 He sums it all up in his first two lines:

 This won't last long.